-Israeli attacks kill at least 81 people including aid seekers in Gaza
+Israeli attacks kill at least 84 people including aid seekers in Gaza

 The army added that forces fired warning shots to prevent suspects from approaching them, and it was currently unaware of injuries in the incident.

-Separately, an Israeli drone attack on a charging point in Shati Refugee Camp killed 19 people.
-At the same time, an Israeli aircraft launched intensive air strikes and bombarded several homes in Jabalia, northern Gaza.
+Separately, an Israeli drone attack on a makeshift tent where Palestinians were charging their electrical devices in Al Shati Refugee Camp, killed 13 people, while an Israeli aircraft also launched intensive air strikes and bombarded several homes in Jabalia, northern Gaza.

+Reporting from Deir el-Balah, Al Jazeera’s Hind Khoudary said Israel’s attack on the charging point at the Al Shati camp came after “more than a-year-and-a-half” without electricity in the enclave.

+At the same time, the attacks on aid distribution centres are a testament to the “deteriorating” situation in Gaza that has forced Palestinians to put “their lives at risk for food”, Khoudary added.

 Over the past 24 hours, 69 bodies, including two that were recovered after an attack, and 221 wounded people were admitted to hospitals in the besieged enclave, medical sources said.